 Use this checklist when troubleshooting the most common hydraulic problems.

-However, before diving into diagnostics, it’s essential to approach any hydraulic system with caution and clarity.
-Use this checklist as your starting point when troubleshooting the most common hydraulic problems—but first, make sure your senses (and safety protocols) are fully engaged.
+However, before diving into diagnostics, remember that it’s always essential to approach any hydraulic system with caution and clarity.
+Use this checklist as your starting point when troubleshooting the most common hydraulic problems and – first things first – make sure your senses and safety protocols are fully engaged.

 Stay Safe Before You Start: